This article reproduces the volatility-forecasting application of Li,

 | HARQ | -0.0077 | 0.01 | TRUE |

-For AR(1) as benchmark the lower envelope sits well below zero across the VIX support and the dashed bound is below zero in the low-VIX region — strong CSPA rejection (, p < 0.001).
-For HARQ as benchmark the envelope dips modestly below zero around VIX 25-40 and the dashed bound just barely follows (, p ≈ 0.01) — a borderline rejection at 5%.
-The paper notes HARQ belongs to the CSMS for 24 of the 28 assets, so for the other four HARQ is itself rejected; on this dataset, JNJ falls in that small minority.
+For AR(1) as benchmark the lower envelope sits well below zero across the VIX support and the dashed bound is below zero in the low-VIX region.
+This is a strong CSPA rejection (, ).
+For HARQ as benchmark the envelope dips modestly below zero around and the dashed bound only just follows (, ), giving a borderline rejection at the 5% level.
+The paper notes that HARQ belongs to the CSMS for 24 of the 28 assets, so HARQ is itself rejected on the other four; JNJ falls in that minority.

-For each of 28 stocks, pairwise CSPA tests are run for every
+For each of the 28 stocks we run pairwise CSPA tests over every

-benchmark-competitor pair and rejections are tallied at the 5% level.
+benchmark-competitor pair and tally rejections at the 5% level.
+Cell

-counts the stocks where the null “benchmark l conditionally
+counts the stocks for which the null “benchmark

 knitr::kable(llq2022_uv_cspa$mine,